 “What are some great core exercises I can do if I can’t get on the floor?”
 I recently received this question via the Facebook Secret Group.
 This Facebook group is where people with my programs go to ask me and the community questions about injury, pain, health, and fitness.

-This video which is specifically called “3 Great Core Exercises if You Can’t Get on the Floor”.
-It utilizes one of my favorite pieces of equipment which is the wall.
+This video is called “3 Great Core Exercises if You Can’t Get on the Floor”.
+It utilizes one of my favorite pieces of equipment; the wall.

-I can go with my forearms and going up against the wall and going on in whatever angle that you can handle or whatever your fitness level can handle.
+Go against the wall on your forearms at whatever angle you can handle or your fitness level.

 Wall Plank in Forearms Position

 To increase the difficulty, increase the incline by stepping your feet away from the wall.

 Wall Plank with Increase Incline Position

 Remember this when doing this great core exercise.
 When getting into that plank position, your forearms should not be too high because that will put a lot of stress on the shoulder and over activates the trapezius muscle.